 Why Podiatry is important for netballers

 Podiatry and Netball definitely go hand in hand.
 Netball involves plenty of sudden stopping, changes of direction, jumping and agile movements and can quite easily result in injuries.
-Ankle, foot and knee injuries are common in court sports such as “rolling the ankle”.
+Ankle, foot and knee injuries are common in court sports.
 These injuries can cause serious damage to ligaments/ tendons and even cause fractures.
 Obviously prevention of such injuries relies heavily on general fitness levels, preparation and preventive exercises prior to, during and after games and training.

 It may be best to book an appointment with an experienced Foot and Ankle Clinic Podiatrist for the right advice and information.

 Ankle sprain is a particularly common injury in Netball Podiatry.

 While ankle pain can result from a large number of ankle and foot injuries, the most common ankle injuries are sprains (low and high ankle), which involve ligaments and bones in the ankle.
 But you can also fracture a bone, tear muscles or over-stress a tendon.

 Over 90% of ankle sprains are injuries to the Anterior Talo-fibular Ligament (ATFL for short).
 This is due to an inversion injury, where the ankle is twisted inwards.
 There are three major ligaments on the outside of the ankle – the ATFL, the Calcaneofibular ligament and the Posterior Talo-fibular Ligament.
 Generally, the worse the injury, the more of these ligaments are damaged.

 We use the term “sprain” to describe an injury of a ligament (remember a ligament connects a bone to another bone).
 Sometimes the ankle can twist outwards, injuring the ligament on the inside of the ankle.